-While photographs may be appropriate specimens of use for a three-dimensional mark, we agree with the Examining Attorney that photographs of applicant's building alone are not sufficient to demonstrate use of the building façade as a mark for the services performed near or in the building, if they show no more than the building near or in which the services are performed.
-See TMEP Section 1301.02(c).
-Here, applicant's building façade on the original specimens of record as well as on the additional specimens is not directly associated with the sale or advertising of any services, let alone applicant's various real estate and entertainment services.
-The facade is not being used in the manner of a service mark to identify applicant's services and would not be recognized or perceived by potential purchasers of applicant's real estate and entertainment services as a service mark.
-Also, when NYC Transit asked permission to use an image of applicant's building on MetroCards, it stated that applicant's building was a prominent building in New York music publishing history.
-This is not recognition by the relevant purchasers and potential purchasers that the façade functions as a mark to identify applicant's various real estate services or its entertainment services in the nature of the provision of the building as a background, backdrop or visual setting for motion pictures, television broadcasts and video and sound recordings.
-We cannot find fault with what the Examining Attorney stated in her brief, p.
-6:
+While photographs may be appropriate specimens of use for a three-dimensional mark, we agree with the Examining Attorney that photographs of applicant's building alone are not sufficient to demonstrate use of the building entryway as a mark for the services performed near or in the building, if they show no more than the building near or in which the services are performed.

+Here, applicant's building entryway on the original specimens of record as well as on the additional specimens is not directly associated with the sale or advertising of any services, let alone applicant's specified real estate and entertainment services.
+The entryway is not being used in the manner of a service mark to identify applicant's services and would not be recognized or perceived by potential purchasers of applicant's real estate and entertainment services as a service mark.
+Also, when NYC Transit asked permission to use an image of applicant's building on MetroCard fare cards, it stated that applicant's building was a prominent building in New York music publishing history.
+This does not show recognition by the relevant purchasers and potential purchasers that the entryway itself functions as a mark to identify applicant's various real estate services or its entertainment services in the nature of the provision of the building as a background, backdrop or visual setting for motion pictures, television broadcasts and video and sound recordings.
+We cannot find fault with what the Examining Attorney stated in her brief, pp. 6-7:

-Nowhere in the package of specimens submitted by the applicant is the applicant's building façade used in a manner that would be perceived as a service mark in connection with [the] real estate and entertainment services provided.
-In fact, the only depictions of the exterior of the applicant's building are pictures of the building similar to the applicant's original specimen, but taken from a different angle, and a floor plan of the applicant's building indicating where each of the applicant's tenants are [sic] housed.
-The specimens consisting of photographs of the exterior of applicant's building fail to show use of the mark in the sale and advertising of the applicant's services for the same reasons as the specimen originally submitted.
-The floor plan is unacceptable to show service mark usage of the applicant's building façade because it is merely informational matter about the applicant's building and the tenants housed there.
-The building layout is merely informational matter and does not function as a source identifier for the listed services.
+...Nowhere in the package of specimens submitted by the applicant is the applicant's building entryway or representation of the building entryway used in a manner that would be perceived as a service mark in conjunction with [the] real estate and entertainment services provided. fact, the only depictions of the exterior of the applicant's building entryway are pictures of the building similar to the applicant's original specimen, but taken from different angles, most of which do not even remotely resemble the mark as it appears on the drawing page.
+These specimens consisting of photographs of the exterior of the applicant's building entryway fail to show use of the mark in the sale and advertising of the applicant's services for the same reasons as the specimens originally submitted.